theodi/open-data-licensing/schema/introduction.md

 # Introduction

-Data published to the web should be accompanied by metadata that describes the dataset, its means of creation and, importantly, the rights available to potential re-users of that data.
-While legal requirements vary across juristictions, a statement of rights typically includes some or all of the following information:
+Data published to the web should always be accompanied by machine-readable metadata that describes the dataset, its means of creation and, importantly, a statement of the rights that relate to potential re-use of the data.

+While legal requirements vary across juristictions, a statement of rights will typically include some or all of the following information:

 * A reference to a license or waiver that relates to re-use of the dataset
 * A reference to a license or waiver that relates to re-use of the contents of the dataset, e.g where that content is covered by copyright
 * Notices, e.g. copyright notices, that should be preserved by re-users
 * Guidance on a means of attributing the source of the data, e.g. when re-used in an application
+* Pointers to further information, e.g. further guidance on re-use or details on how to acquire additional rights

 The Open Data Rights Statement vocabulary is intended to support the publication of machine-readable rights statements.
-It builds on related work from the Dublin Core and Creative Commons communities.
-The vocabulary is intended to be used in a variety of contexts and complements ongoing efforts to improve the quality of machine-readable dataset metadata, e.g. as Linked Data (DCAT, VOID), as data distributions (Data Packages), or data published via Web APIs.
+The vocabulary builds on related work from the Dublin Core and Creative Commons communities and is intended to complement ongoing efforts to improve the quality of machine-readable dataset metadata.
+It is expected that the vocabulary will be useful in a number of contexts, e.g. for Linked Data publishing ([DCAT](http://www.w3.org/TR/vocab-dcat/), [VoiD](http://www.w3.org/TR/void/)), dataset distribution ([Data Packages](http://www.dataprotocols.org/en/latest/data-packages.html)), as well as data published via web APIs.

 The following sections of the document provide more background on the vocabulary, including references to relevant related work.